covard/cbaoth/README.md

-# RubyAppGenerator
+# Cbaoth

 Ruby Gem to create a base ruby automation/whatever you want app from the command line.
-By simply typing ruby_app_generator app_name.
+By simply typing cbaoth app_name.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'ruby_app_generator'
+    gem 'cbaoth'

 And then execute: